msealand/zmq-zap.node/README.md

 This is just some code I've been using for testing; it's mostly just a copy of [this](https://github.com/JustinTulloss/zeromq.node/blob/master/examples/rep_req.js) with the ZAP stuff added.

-TODO: Create a better example and actually explain what's going on
+**TODO: Create a better example and actually explain what's going on**

 This example will need:

 	$ npm install zmq z85 zmq-zap

-NOTE: I submitted a pull request: JustinTulloss/zeromq.node#278 that enables the required socket options for the ZeroMQ 4.x security mechanisms.
-Until that pull request is merged (or something similar is done) msealand/zeromq.node can be used to get all this working.
-Also, you must have [libzmq 4.x](http://zeromq.org/intro:get-the-software) installed for any of this to work.
+**NOTE: I submitted a [pull request](https://github.com/JustinTulloss/zeromq.node/pull/278) that enables the required socket options for the ZeroMQ 4.x security mechanisms.
+Until that pull request is merged (or something similar is done) [this repo](https://github.com/msealand/zeromq.node) can be used to get all this working.
+Also, you must have [libzmq 4.x](http://zeromq.org/intro:get-the-software) installed for any of this to work.**

 The code below is setup to use the [NULL](http://rfc.zeromq.org/spec:27#toc13) mechanism.
 If you want to use the [PLAIN](http://rfc.zeromq.org/spec:27#toc14) or [CURVE](http://rfc.zeromq.org/spec:27#toc15) mechanisms, uncomment the appropriate lines to set the socket options on both client and server sockets.

+public/private key pairs for the CURVE mechanism were generated with:

+	$ curve_keygen

+which should be included in the libzmq 4.x install

 ```js
 var z85 = require('z85');